Graduate School of Arts and Sciences

 Application Fee Waivers

-The following populations are eligible for a fee waiver via the online application: current Brandeis undergraduate and graduate students; Brandeis alumni; full-time, benefits-eligible Brandeis employees; McNair Scholars; alumni of the Institute for the Recruitment of Teachers; Fulbright Scholars; Peace Corp volunteers; AmeriCorps volunteers; Summer Institute for Literacy and Cultural Studies at Wheaton College participants; SACNAS members; ABRCMS members; City Year alumni, and DAAD scholars.
+The following populations are eligible for a fee waiver via the online application: current Brandeis undergraduate and graduate students; Brandeis alumni; full-time, benefits-eligible Brandeis employees; McNair Scholars; alumni of the Institute for the Recruitment of Teachers; Fulbright Scholars; Peace Corp volunteers; AmeriCorps volunteers; Summer Institute for Literacy and Cultural Studies at Wheaton College participants; SACNAS members; ABRCMS members; City Year alumni, alumni from Brandeis consortium institutions (Tufts, Boston College, Boston University, and Wellesley College, and DAAD scholars.
 All other applicants must submit an application fee.
+Fee waivers based on financial hardship will be granted on a case-by-case basis.

 All applicants are considered on a competitive basis.
 The number of students admitted each year in each program is limited so that the Graduate School may operate effectively under its distinctive principles of individualized study and apprenticeship.
 Consequently, admission may sometimes be denied to qualified persons.